 Several parties could be responsible for the accident.
 For example, if you were injured on a construction site, several parties could be responsible, including the subcontractor, general contractor, and potentially the property owner.

-A skilled attorney will identify and help hold all responsible parties accountable.
+A skilled Aurora personal injury lawyer will identify and help hold all responsible parties accountable.

 How our attorneys prove liability